CASPR

 • If ~75% of opioid addictions begin with prescription opioids, and

-• If ~50% of opioid prescriptions can be replaced with suzetrigine prescriptions, then
+• If ~50% of opioid prescriptions can be replaced with suzetrigine prescriptions, mostly in acute pain today, then

-• Over a decade, this could be more than a million addictions avoided.
+• Over a decade, this could be roughly ~1.0-1.6 million addictions avoided.
 Since opioid use and drug supply have significant network effects, the impact could be even larger, as prevalence becomes less common.

 • The financial benefits would be tremendous.
 Roughly 5.7 million Americans have OUD.
 The economic and medical costs of the opioid epidemic are estimated to be well over $1 trillion per year.
 And the damage to families and communities goes far beyond what can be captured in economic numbers.